mlcommons/ck/README.md

-Now, you can use CK to pull various shared CK repositories (code and data shared as reusable components via GitHub or Bitbucket) and run shared experimental workflows (for example, to crowd-benchmark and autotune programs, build predictive models of performance, analyze representative benchmarks and data sets, install missing tools, ...).
+Now, you can use CK to pull various shared CK repositories (code and data shared as reusable components via GitHub or Bitbucket) and run shared experimental workflows.

-For example, compiling and running any shared benchmark on your Linux machine with GCC can be done simply as:
+For example, we use CK to systematize and accelerate our computer systems' research, perform systematic benchmarking across any existing hardware, crowdsource multi-objective program optimization, share realistic workloads, build predictive models of performance, analyze representative benchmarks and data sets, install missing tools, etc. Rather than wasting weeks and months developing your own ad-hoc experimental setups, you can now obtain, compile and run any shared benchmark on your Linux machine with GCC in less than a minute via:

  $ ck pull repo:ctuning-programs